Tiff-C/nomnoms/README.md

 3. Cuisines

    The cuisines list has been taken from [The Meal DB | Cuisines](www.themealdb.com/api/json/v1/1/list.php?a=list).
 The cuisines will be available for users to select when inputting a recipe.
-I have decided on the use of the cuisines used by TheMealDb to avoid the creation of duplicate cuisines through typo errors, naming variations etc. Adding and removing categories will require `superuser` to be set to `True`.
+I have decided to use the specified cuisines instead of user input to avoid the creation of duplicate categories through typo errors, naming variations etc. The complete list of cuisines can be seen in [data.json](data.json) Adding and removing categories will require `username['superuser'] == True`.

    ```JSON
    {